 The cardiology service at the University of Florida is looking to assess efficacy of therapeutic gene delivery using a virus vector.
-The study is placebo controlled and double blinded; some dogs will receive the treatment and some will not.
-However, if there is a benefit to gene delivery, the placebo treated dogs will be treated with gene delivery once a benefit is recognized.
+The study is open label, so all dogs will be treated.
 To qualify for this study, the following criteria must be met:

 Enrollment Status: Currently Enrolling

 - A diagnosis of DCM with or without previous evidence of congestive heart failure which has been controlled with medical management